n0-ware/book-of-n0ware/knowledge-base/vulnerabilities/insecure_s3_bucket_access.md

 ## Bucket-Commands
 If you want to list the contents of a bucket to test if it is open, you can attempt to `curl` the bucket or use `aws` CLI commands.

-Practice with a bucket the IRS makes available with all the tax filings of Tax-Exempt corporations that file 990s that is world readable.
+Practice with a bucket the IRS makes available with all the tax filings of Tax-Exempt corporations that file 990s that is world-readable.

 > The trailing argument `--no-sign-request` allows you to request the data without being an AWS customer or logging in.
 Authenticated users do not require this.